Ballistic missiles hit Iraq's Kurdish capital, Iran's Revolutionary Guard claim responsibility | Law-Order

 No U.S. personnel were killed in the 2020 attack but many suffered head injuries.
 Iraq and neighbouring Syria are regularly the scene of violence between the United States and Iran.
 Iran-backed Shi'ite Islamist militias have attacked U.S. forces in both countries and Washington has on occasion retaliated with air strikes.

 An Israeli air strike in Syria on Monday killed two members of Iran's Revolutionary Guards Corps (IRGC), Iranian state media said last week.
 The IRGC vowed to retaliate, it said.
+Israel has not confirmed it carried out the strike.
 A Kurdish spokesperson for the regional authorities said there were no flight interruptions at Erbil airport.

 Residents of Erbil posted videos online showing several large explosions, and some said the blasts shook their homes.
 Reuters could not independently verify those videos.
 Iraq has been rocked by chronic instability since the defeat of the Sunni Islamist group Islamic State in 2017 by a loose coalition of Iraqi, U.S.-led and Iran-backed forces.